Clinical Trial Basics

 Are you eligible for a clinical trial?

 Clinical trials have their own guidelines to decide who can take part.
 Researchers call these “eligibility criteria.”
 Eligibility criteria can be very specific and each study’s eligibility criteria is different.
 You can’t be in a study if you don’t match its eligibility criteria.
-So, it’s important to know details about your health.
+The clinical trial team will let you know if you are eligible.

 Standard criteria for entering a trial include: